 Yes, I carry a $2,000,000 General Liability policy with The Hartford.
 My clients are always protected on every job I shoot, studio or location.
 You should make sure any photographer you hire has liability insurance.
 If an accident occurs at your event you could end up being liable.
 You can come to the studio and see my policy!

 Do you do other types of photography?

-Yes, I have made all of my income as a professional commercial photographer for more than thirty years.
+Yes, I have made all of my income as a professional commercial photographer for forty years.